ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

 For example `NPROV` is the name of the province, `NMUN` is the name of the municipal area and `CUMUN` is the municipal code.

-We would like to select in the same query multiple fields with multiple values, for example, NPRO = Madrid, Sevilla and NMUN = Barcelona.
+We would like to select in the same query, multiple fields with multiple values, for example, NPRO = Madrid, Sevilla and NMUN = Barcelona.

 {% highlight python %}
 import shapefile